Earth Notes: Metacast 2: Podcast Specs and Workflow (2020-04)Updated 2022-10-15.

-Just in case more ambient or non-desk-based recording might be on the cards, and given how unportable the Blue Yeti is for that purpose, I have considered the Zoom H1n/UK Handy Recorder (£80 incl VAT).
+Just in case more ambient or non-desk-based recording might be on the cards, and given how unportable the Blue Yeti is for that purpose, I have considered the Zoom H1n/UK Handy Recorder (£80 including VAT).

 - It was suggested by friends, and Zoom seems to have a good reputation.

 - It covers the stereo, 16-bit, 48ksps format that I's like to use.